cwolk/cwolk.github.io/source/publications/index.markdown

 - Ehret, K., Wolk, C., and Szmrecsanyi, B. (2011).
 Genitive variation in Late Modern English: focus on weight and rhythm.
 Talk held at the 2nd Triannual Conference of the International Society for the Linguistics of English (ISLE-2), Boston, MA, June 17-21

 ### Forthcoming
+- Szmrecsanyi, B. and Wolk, C. (2014).
+Corpus-based dialectometry: why and how.
+Methods in Dialectology XV, Groningen
 - Wolk, C. Bottom-up Dialectometry.
 ISLE 2014, Zurich